 All Plunge saws work the same way, but their capabilities vary by product.
 For instance, asthmatics and people with allergies should look for a machine with a dust extraction port capable of connecting to a vacuum.
 Not only does this minimise irritants in the air, but it also ensures timber particles can’t obscure cut lines.
 Ideally, look for a dust extraction port that rotates through 360 degrees, reducing the risk of disconnection as you move the plunge saw around.

-Other criteria to look for on the spec sheet include the machine’s wattage, which determines how powerfully it’ll slice through harder woods.
+Other criteria to look for on the spec sheet include the machine’s wattage, which determines how powerfully it’ll slice through harder wood.
 You also want a blade of at least 165mm, ideally with tungsten carbide tips (TCT) for effective slicing.

 Speaking of slices, the tracks which plunge saws ride along tend to come in several pieces.
-The fewer parts you have to assemble before running a plunge saw down them, the better.
+The fewer parts you assemble before running a plunge saw down them, the better.
 And in terms of cutting depth, anything over 50mm should be sufficient – our candidates range from 55mm to 65mm.

 One of the key benefits of a plunge saw over a circular saw is the track it can travel along.
 Two of our shortlisted products come with tracks as standard, though Triton bucks the trend by making you purchase a track separately.
 Tracks tend to be manufacturer-specific, though Festool tracks can sometimes dovetail with other saw brands.